samco-sdk/Python-SDK/README.md

 }
 ```
 ### TriggerOrders:

-To get the trigger order numbers in case of BO and CO orders so that their attribute values can be modified for BO orders, it will give the order identifiers.
-For Stop loss leg and target leg.
+The TriggerOrders function `get_trigger_order_numbers()` is used to get the trigger order numbers in case of BO and CO orders so that their attribute values can be modified for BO orders.
+It will give the order identifiers for Stop loss leg and target leg.
 Similarly for CO orders, it will return order identifier of stop loss leg only.
 Using the order identifier, the user would be able to modify the order attributes using the modifyOrder API.
 Refer modifyOrder API documentation for the parameters details.
-The TriggerOrders function name in python is `get_trigger_order_numbers()`

 #### Parameters:
 ```python